Blackpool Transport Services No. 630

 - Current status

 - Restored in operational condition.
-Commissioned for service as part of the operational fleet during part of the current season.
-It was decommissioned following its last day in service on 16th September prior to a temporary visit to Blackpool
+Commissioned for service during the current season. following its return from Blackpool

 - Date started operating at Crich